 When unpacking products, do not burst open the wrapping either by hand or with site tools.
 It should be cut open with a knife, taking care not to damage the faces.When moving pallets of cast stone units, always re-use interior packing to prevent damage to faces, arises and profiles.

 This section provides guidance on protecting cast stone during construction, laying, bedding, joiing, cutting, the recommended grade of mortars for cast stone products, and casting-in any required fixings.

 Cast stone units should only be installed by suitably qualified personnel.
 During construction, the units should be protected at the end of each day and it is advisable to protect finished work.

 The fixing of cast stone should be considered at the design stage so that any required fixings can be cast-in during production.
-Your UKCSA supplier will be able to advise on the most cost-effective solutions.

 Cast stone units should be designed to minimise on site cutting.
 They are typically designed to be fixed with joint sizes of between 5-10mm and should be laid and adjusted to final position while the mortar is still plastic.
 It is vital to specify the correct mortar designation, which is often different to that used for the surrounding brickwork.
 Mortars containing lime give a stronger bond than those containing air-entrainment.